kc-dot-io/apprenticeship/Class_2.md

 ### Generate a "github page" for your website
 - Under the settings for your new repo I want you to use the "Automatic Page Generator" to generate a new website.
 - This will generate a precoded site based on the design and options you choose.
-Pick something you like the look of.
+Pick `Merlot` as your layout theme.
 - If you need help, go here: https://help.github.com/articles/creating-pages-with-the-automatic-generator

 ### Pull changes to local